 It is the university's intention to provide a private, clean and comfortable space for breastfeeding individuals.
 An unused large closet or private area off a women's restroom can serve this purpose, provided it is at least 7' x 7', well-ventilated, has a door that locks, has a power source, and is completely private.
 The room should also be accessible to those with disabilities and include a chair, desk, and small table or shelf.
-Please contact Campus Design and Facilities Development for information on how to set up your lactation space.
+Please contact Campus Design and Facility Development for information on how to set up your lactation space.

 Guidelines and Recommendations

 Because space is at a premium, many departments may need to think creatively to identify a location to accommodate breastfeeding individuals.
 The identified space should:

 - be available on a regular basis at half-hour intervals for at least three to four times daily